A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Discussion

 Past submillimeter studies have reported a mild evolution in average redshift with limiting 850~$\mu$m flux, with brighter sources lying at higher redshifts.
 Although initial trends for uniform ALMA samples (e.g., \citealt{simpson14}; \citetalias{cowie18}) were not statistically significant, recent studies have used either larger photo-z-based samples across a wider dynamic range in $\falma$ \citep[e.g.,][]{stach19, simpson20} or spectroscopically confirmed subsets of the parent samples \citep[e.g.,][]{danielson17, birkin21, chen22} to demonstrate a significant trend, with $z$--$\falma$ slopes typically between $0.06$--$0.09$ \citep[e.g.,][]{stach19, chen22}.

 In Figure~\ref{fig:z_f870}, we plot the 870~$\mu$m fluxes of our sample vs. redshift (center panel).
-We also show the $z$--$\falma$ relations from \citet{stach19}, representing a recent flux-complete but photo-z-based relation, and from \citet{chen22}, who fit an incomplete but spectroscopically confirmed sample spanning $\falma = 2.5$--19~mJy.
+We also show the $z$--$\falma$ relations from \citet{stach19}, representing a recent flux-complete but photo-z-based relation, and from \citet{chen22}, representing an incomplete but spectroscopically confirmed sample spanning $\falma = 2.5$--19~mJy.

+{\citet{stach19} showed that for their sample of $\sim$700 DSFGs with photo-zs, a random subset of $\lesssim$100 galaxies would be unlikely to show a statistically significant trend.
+Our sample benefits from better depth and spectroscopic completeness but is limited by spatial coverage to a sample size below this threshold.
+Still, we find a mild but statistically significant correlation of $z$ with $\falma$ using the Pearson correlation coefficient ($r=0.29$ with a $p$-value of 0.011).
+Our best-fit line is $z = (2.19 \pm 0.23) + (0.131 \pm 0.067)\times \falma$ (black line).
+This is slightly steeper than the literature relations, but agrees with them within the uncertainties. }

-In the top and right panels, we plot the distributions of $\falma$ split by median redshift and redshift split by median $\falma$, respectively.
-A Komolgorov--Smirnov (K--S) test does not indicate any statistically significant difference in the $\falma$ distributions above and below the median redshift (or, conversely, in the redshift distributions above and below the median $\falma$).
-Similarly, we do not find a statistically significant correlation of $z$ with $\falma$ based on the Pearson correlation coefficient ($r=0.20$ with a $p$-value of 0.093).
-However, if we simply fit a line to our sample, we find a trend in close agreement with previous studies, with a best-fit line of $z = (2.39 \pm 0.23) + (0.096 \pm 0.067)\times \falma$ (black line).
+In the top and right panels, we plot the distributions of $\falma$ split by median redshift and redshift split by median $\falma$, respectively. {A Komolgorov--Smirnov (K--S) test does not indicate any statistically significant difference in the redshift distributions above and below the median $\falma$ ($p$-value\,$=$\,0.16); however, there is a significant ($p$-value\,$=$\,0.019) difference between the $\falma$ distributions above and below the median redshift.
+While at higher redshifts, DSFGs are distributed across a wide flux range, at lower redshifts, the population is weighted towards fainter submillimeter sources.}